StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 In DNS protocol, the client requests a DNS server that is defined in its configuration to request information about a resource.
 If the server is responsible (authoritative) for the resource attached to the request, it will answer directly to the client.
-If the resource is not local then the DNS server will query a higher level DNS server that will or have the answer or will query another even higher level server.
+If the resource is not local then the DNS server will query a higher level DNS server that will have the answer or will query another even higher level server.
 This hierarchical approach and proxy by default behavior is really peculiar to this protocol and has some consequences.

 If the capture point of the traffic is before the internet gateway, there is a high chance that the DNS traffic will come from an internal server.
-For example in a Microsoft environment the Active Directory are often serving as first level of DNS server for the computer in the domain.
+For example, in a Microsoft environment the Active Directory often serves as the first level DNS server for the computer in the domain.
 This is a problem with regards to the visibility as the real client IP address will be hidden behind the intermediate server.

 DNS requests have multiple types.
 The most common ones are: